SofiaAS1/SQL-Challenge/README.md

 2. Data Analysis

-Note: The terms "Data Modeling" & "Data Engineering," are interchangeable/ equal terms.
+Note: The terms "Data Modeling" & "Data Engineering," are interchangeable in this readme.
 Data Engineering is the more modern wording of Data Modeling.

 # Data Modeling
 Inspected the CSVs and sketched out an ERD of the tables using http://www.quickdatabasediagrams.com.